In a rush? Here’s the quick run-down.

 Four-year-old Charlie yelled at other children a few times a day.
 The reasons varied: someone was too close, someone was using a toy that he wanted, or — in this case — someone was looking at him.

 I could simply tell him that other children will look at him sometimes, and there is nothing he can do about it.
 But I knew that wouldn’t work.
 Charlie was yelling because he was mad, not because he didn’t know children might look at him.
-What Charlie needed was help calming down.
+What Charlie needed was help calming down and managing his feelings.

 And to best help Charlie calm down, I knew this situation called for co-regulation.

-At its simplest, co-regulation is when you help a child self soothe.
-It's a building block for self-regulation, and a big step in learning how to handle our own feelings.
+At its simplest, co-regulation is when an adult helps a child self soothe in times of stress.
+It's a building block for self-regulation, and a big step in learning how to handle our own feelings, which is why it is so important to start co-regulation in early childhood.

 To look at it more in terms of child development, co-regulating is about sharing space with a child as they move from a dysregulated state to a regulated state.
-Emotional regulation is having the right energy or stimulus level for a given situation.
+A regulated state, also known as “emotional regulation,” is having the right energy or stimulus level for a given situation.

-When you are playing with children, you should be active and socially engaged.
-When you go to bed, you want a calm body.
 When children struggle with this, it's likely because their stimulus level does not fit the situation.
-It often shows up as fight, flight, or freeze.
+This shows up in symptoms of emotional distress, and often shows up as fight, flight, or freeze.

 In the case of Charlie, he often became dysregulated in ways that were hard for me to understand.
 So before I could figure out why he was dysregulated, I had to help him self-regulate.
 He wouldn’t be able to tell me why he was upset: when someone is dysregulated, they have difficulty using the rational part of the brain.